jaredly/jerd/docs/Roadmap.md

 - [x] get spreadLoopToAppend goig
 - [ ] arrayAppend should be called arrayPush and should be a Stmt, not an Expr

-## Prep for rust

-I would like to start producing rust, so as to be able to compare go, rust, and nodejs.
-In order to stem the tide of copy/pasting, I think I should make another visitor pattern style thing, so that `blockToX` could be re-used between all the languages that have c-style blocks.
-And `returnToX` would be common as well.

 ## Sliders in Go CLIs